-Objective C: Implement Early Detection Rapid Response (EDRR) for new exotic invasive species
+Objective D: Implement Early Detection Rapid Response (EDRR) for new invasive species

-- Action 1 Continue to monitor property for new exotic invasive species. - Action 2 Review pest alerts and make staff aware of new species reported in the area. - Action 3 If new exotic invasive species are located: Initiate removal efforts as quickly as possible.
+- Action 1 Continue to monitor property for new invasive species. - Action 2 Review pest alerts and make staff aware of new species reported in the area. - Action 3 If new invasive species are located: Initiate removal efforts as quickly as possible.
 Report discoveries to EDRR network.